2010 iPod + iPhone Buyers' Guide

 Downloading Podcasts and iTunes U Collections

-In spite of Podcasts and iTunes U content now having their own separate categories in iTunes, they continue to be managed in mostly the same way.
-You can browse for content of both types within the iTunes Store, and choose to either subscribe to an entire podcast or iTunes U series, or simply download individual episodes that may interest you.
+In spite of Podcasts and iTunes U content having their own separate categories in iTunes, they are managed in mostly the same way.
+You can browse for content of both types within the iTunes Store, and choose to either subscribe to an entire podcast or iTunes U collection, or simply download individual episodes that may interest you.

-If you choose to subscribe to an entire podcast or iTunes U series, the most recent episode is downloaded immediately and iTunes checks daily for any new episodes and downloads them automatically.
-Any older episodes that are available in the podcast series will appear below the most recent one but are not downloaded automatically.
-You can download additional episodes of the podcast by clicking on the Get button beside each individual episode, or simply click Get All to download all available episodes.
+If you choose to subscribe to an entire podcast or iTunes U collection, the most recent episode is downloaded immediately and iTunes checks daily for any new episodes and downloads them automatically.
+Any older episodes that are available in the series will appear below the most recent one but by default are not downloaded automatically.
+You can download additional episodes by clicking on the Get button beside each individual episode, or simply click Get All in the heading to download all available episodes.

 If you choose to download individual episodes instead of subscribing to the entire podcast, these episodes will appear in the appropriate section in iTunes, with a “Subscribe” button in the heading to allow you to easily subscribe to the entire series if you later choose to do so.